Thickened Liquids

 In the USA, the old classification system was the National Dysphagia Diet (NDD).
 The NDD labeled thickened liquids into three levels (in order from thinner to thicker):

-1. First level is Nectar thick liquid: about the same consistency of an eggnog or fruit nectar.
+1. First level was called Nectar thick liquid: about the same consistency of an eggnog or fruit nectar.
 The liquid is mildly thick so that it coats the glass and beads on the end of a fork.

-2. Second level is Honey thick liquid: looks like fresh honey pouring off a spoon.
+2. Second level was called Honey thick liquid: looks like fresh honey pouring off a spoon.
 The spoon should stand up in the glass; however, you should be still able to drink this moderately thick liquid out of a glass.

-3. Third level is Spoon-thick/Pudding thick liquid.
+3. Third level was called Spoon-thick/Pudding thick liquid.
 This requires “drinking” the extremely thick liquid with a spoon.

-There is a lot of variability in liquid consistencies across products.
-There is also a lot of variability internationally in these labels.
-The International Dysphagia Diet Standardisation Initiative (www.IDDSI.org) created a new standardization for thickened liquids.
-Standardization is needed.
+There was too much variability in liquid consistencies across products under these old classifications/labels.
+Many healthcare providers had no idea what “nectar” versus “honey” thick meant.
+So much confusion led to healthcare errors.
+There was also a lot of variability internationally in these labels.
+To begin to solve these problems, the International Dysphagia Diet Standardisation Initiative (www.IDDSI.org) created a new standardization for thickened liquids (and solids).
+Standardization was needed.
 In fact, IDDSI found that globally there were 27 different labels to describe liquids!

-IDDSI has expanded the liquids to 5 levels, with thin liquid as level 0.
+IDDSI expanded the liquids to 5 levels, with thin liquid as IDDSI Level 0.

-2. Mildly Thick (aka, the NDD Nectar thick liquid)
+- Mildly Thick, Level 2 (aka, the NDD Nectar thick liquid)

 Please see the IDDSI Flow Test to check liquids in your own home for their thickness accuracy.
 You may think that your Ensure is a thickened liquid, but it really tests as only a thin liquid (level 0).
-Click here to see how to do the Flow Test.
-You will need a 10ml Slip Tip Syringe.
+Click here to see IDDSI’s Testing Methods, including many links on the IDDSI Flow Test to measure the thickness of a liquid.
+You will need a 10ml Slip Tip or Leuer Lock Syringe.
 Your medical team could send you home with one.
+Please see the IDDSI website about how to get IDDSI Funnels.
+You can also get a IDDSI Funnel from SimplyThick.

 How do I get thickened liquids?